Available with Image Server

 The Component settings group includes the following parameters:

-• Dimension Reduction—The input time series data will be treated as a set of images.
+- Dimension reduction—The input time series data will be treated as a set of images.
 Principal components that extract prevalent pattens over time will be computed.
 This is the default.

-• Spatial Reduction—The input time series data will be treated as a set of pixels.
+- Spatial reduction—The input time series data will be treated as a set of pixels.
 Principal components that extract prevalent pattens and locations over time will be computed as a set of one-dimensional arrays stored in a table.

 This parameter also takes the form of a percentage (%).
 For example, a value of 90% means the number of components that can explain 90 percent of variance in the data will be computed.

-Result layer
+Result layers

 The Result layers group includes the following parameters:

-When Mode is set to Spatial Reduction, the output is a table layer containing a set of time series data representing the principal components.
+When the Mode parameter is set to Spatial Reduction, the output is a table layer containing a set of time series data representing the principal components.Output loadings table is the name of the data contributing to the principal components.

-When the Mode parameter is specified as Spatial Reduction, the output is an imagery layer in which pixel values are the weights contributing the principal components.
+When the Mode parameter is set to Spatial Reduction, the output is an imagery layer in which pixel values are the weights contributing to the principal components.
 Pixels with larger values are more correlated to the principal components.
-This output may have a larger cell size than the input raster because a random reprojection is applied to reduce the computation complexity.
+This output may have a larger cell size than the input raster because a random reprojection is applied to reduce the computation complexity.- Output eigenvalues table is the name of the output eigenvalues table layer.
+Eigenvalues are values indicating the variance percentage of each component.
+Eigenvalues help you define the number of principal components that are needed to represent the dataset.

-• Output layer type specifies the type of raster output that will be created.
+- Output layer type specifies the type of raster output that will be created.
 The output can be either a tiled imagery layer or a dynamic imagery layer.

-• Save in folder specifies the name of a folder in My content where the result will be saved.
+- Save in folder specifies the name of a folder in My content where the result will be saved.

 Environments